Tuition Grants for Doctor of Ministry

 A student may be awarded up to the full cost of tuition.
-PTS will award each Focus an annual fund.
-All members of the Focus who meet the application deadline and qualify financially will split the allotted grant.
-Students may not receive more than the cost of tuition.
+All students who meet the application deadline and qualify financially will split the allotted funds.

 - Students enrolled full-time in the Doctor of Ministry programs; six credits per session.
 Aid will not be provided to any student beyond the minimum credits required for graduation.